sagiegurari/cargo-make/README.md

 Environmental variables can be set in the scope of the task and will be merged (and reordered) with the global environment when that task gets executed.
 This means that the evaluation of environmental variables takes place after all dependencies have run but before the task itself will run.

+`cargo-make` supports the same capabilities outlined for global configuration on a individual task level.

 ```toml
 [tasks.test-flow]
 env = { "SOME_ENV_VAR" = "value" }